 DA: Hazing charges certain, homicide-related charges possibility after death of Southern student

-BATON ROUGE - District Attorney Hillar Moore said that hazing and homicide charges are possible surrounding the death of a Southern University student who died in an alleged hazing incident Thursday.
+BATON ROUGE - District Attorney Hillar Moore said hazing charges will almost certainly be filed, but his office is not ruling out homicide-related charges surrounding the death of a Southern University student.

 The WBRZ Investigative Unit uncovered that junior Caleb Wilson was in a warehouse with members of the Omega Psi Phi fraternity in the early hours of Feb.
 27 when he was punched in the chest and became unconscious.
 He was taken to a hospital where he died.